Milestone-Proposal:Parametron, 1954

 Design Complexity

-The parametron's design was intricate and required a deep understanding of non-linear dynamics and resonance phenomena.
-This complexity made the design and construction of practical Parametron circuits challenging.
+The initial physical design of parametron was intricate and required a deep understanding of non-linear dynamics and resonance phenomena.
+This complexity made the design and construction of practical parametron circuits challenging.
 Researchers had to overcome the difficulties of designing circuits that could maintain stability and reliability under varying operational conditions.

 Thermal Management

-The operation of the Parametron involved significant energy dissipation, leading to heating issues.
+The operation of the parametron at fast speed involved significant energy dissipation, leading to heating issues.
 Effective thermal management was crucial to ensure the longevity and reliability of the Parametron circuits.
 Designing cooling mechanisms and optimizing the thermal performance of components were critical technical challenges.

 In the case of the PC-1 computer mentioned in this submission, it did not push the speed limit much.
 Thus, this computer at the University of Tokyo, employing approximately 4200 parametrons did not suffer from catastrophic heat failure.

-According to a memoir by Keisuke Nakagawa (IIJLAB 2008, パラメトロン計算機 PC-1 1958-2008 パラメトロン計算機記念会, https://www.iijlab.net/~ew/pc1/pc150th.pdf), who was a graduate student at Takahashi laboratory where PC-1 was placed, "PC-1 came to be used by researchers of the Faculty of Science for their research.
+According to a memoir by Keisuke Nakagawa (in "パラメトロン計算機 PC-1 1958-2008 パラメトロン計算機記念会,", Parametron computer PC-1 1958-2008" by Parametron computer anniversary committee in Japanese, https://www.iijlab.net/~ew/pc1/pc150th.pdf), who was a graduate student at Takahasi laboratory where PC-1 was placed, "PC-1 came to be used by researchers of the Faculty of Science for their research.
 The computer time was made available even during night hours.
 PC-1, despite the meager 512 words storage (one word was 18 bits), allowed scientists to do variety of computations in many fields.
 PC-1 operated in a room without a special air conditioner for it.
 People opened windows during summer, but closed the windows with steam central heating running during winter.
 But PC-1 kept running demonstrating parametron's stability to the world.
 However, if PC-1 showed flaky behavior, available graduate students followed the predefined recover steps so that PC-1 ran again." (in submitter's translated summary from the original Japanese).

 Mr. Nakagawa was a graduate student back then.